Chlorophytum comosum Propagation: How to Propagate Spider Plants in 3 Easy Ways

 How to care for Spider Plants indoors

-Chlorophytum comosum is one of the easy to grow indoor plants and thrives in bright indirect light, warmth of 16-240C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Chlorophytum comosum are easy-care and thrive in bright indirect light, warmth of 16-240C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
 Learn how to grow and care for Spider Plants indoors.